All Episodes

 And then the NSA.

-See, it's part of the same pattern, exactly what I told you last week, the action line this week was going to be.
+Exactly what I told you last week, the action line this week was going to be.

-How do you respond to Hillary Clinton?
+Blah, Russert says, Mary Madeline, how do you respond to Hillary Clinton?

-Putting aside the delicious hypocrisy there.
+Putting aside the delicious hypocrisy there, what a missed opportunity.

-These sorts of accidents are not w uh infrequent.
+These sorts of accidents are not infrequent.

-And most of all, I don't know Harry Whittington, but there's a man lying in a hospital bed, and I think we should all uh pass our thoughts and prayers along to him.
+And most of all, I don't know Harry Whittington, but there's a man lying in a hospital bed, and I think we should all pass our thoughts and prayers along to him.

-Now, I'd like to talk about the serious business of this nation.
+Now, I'd like to talk about the serious business of this nation, things that I do not agree with the vice president on.

-Well, Maureen Dow, the Diva of the smart set would be swooning.
+Well, Maureen Dow, the diva of the smart set, would be swooning.

-Moms across the country would be saying, hey, she thinks like me.
+Moms across the country would be saying, Hey, she thinks like me.

 That's right.